What is S. Boulardii?

 However, Hashimoto's is typically associated with having an overactive immune system and not a lowered immune system.
 As such, having Hashimoto's does not necessarily mean a person is immunocompromised, but it is possible to both have Hashimoto’s and be immunocompromised.
 As always, please consult with your practitioner regarding your specific condition and medical needs, before taking S. Boulardii or any other supplement.

-Do not use if you have an indwelling vascular catheter, or if you have a yeast allergy.
-Not to be used by those who are immunocompromised or those with risk factors for adverse events (e.g. patients with central venous catheters or increased bacterial translocation).
+Not to be used by those who have an indwelling vascular catheter, are immunocompromised, or have risk factors for adverse events (e.g. patients with central venous catheters or increased bacterial translocation).
 Do not use if you are allergic or sensitive to any of the ingredients in this supplement.

-Consult with a doctor before use if pregnant or breastfeeding.
+Consult with a doctor before use if pregnant or breastfeeding, or if a yeast allergy or Crohn’s disease is present.+

 - Stier H, Bischoff SC.
 Saccharomyces boulardii CNCM I-745 influences the gut-associated immune system.
 MMW Fortschr Med.
 2017;159 (Suppl 5):1-6. doi: 10.1007/s15006-017-9802-3.